Welcome back to school. This will be another exciting and very busy term for our children!

-In maths, we will start off by exploring, understanding and applying the number system.
-Making sure children have a clear understanding of place value.
-Followed by securing numerical fluency and developing strategies for problem solving.
+In maths, we will start off by revisiting, understanding and applying the number system through the exploration of algebraic order of operations.
+Making sure children continue to have a clear understanding of place value.
+We will continue securing numerical fluency and develop strategies for problem solving.
+Finally, children will be revising many of the units covered in the autumn term: fractions, geometry and measurement in a variety of contexts.

 SATs WEEK 2019: 14th - 18th May 2019